microsoft/PowerApps-Samples/cds/orgsvc/C#/RetrieveFieldSharing/README.md

 ### Setup

 1. Checks for the current version of the org.
-2. The `CreateAttributeRequest` method creates the custom fields required for the sample.
+2. The `CreateAttributeRequest` method creates the custom columns required for the sample.

 ### Demonstrate

 1. The `WhoAMIRequest` retrieves the current user's information.
 2. The `RetrieveUserPrivilegesRequest` message checks if the current user has `prvReadPOAA`.
-3. The `PrincipalObjectAttributeAccess` creates `POAA`entity for the custom fields created in the Setup(#setup).
+3. The `PrincipalObjectAttributeAccess` creates `POAA` table for the custom columns created in the Setup(#setup).
-4. Using the `QueryExpression` retrieve user shared attribute permissions.
+4. Using the `QueryExpression` retrieve user shared permissions.

 ### Clean up